threader/PC-Tuning/docs/post-install.md

 - Open CMD & enter the commands below.

-    - Prevents characters from the extended character set (including diacritic characters) to be used in 8.3 character-length short file names on NTFS volumes

-        ```bat
-        fsutil behavior set allowextchar 0
-        ```

-    - Disable generation of a bug check when there is corruption on an NTFS volume.
-This feature can be used to prevent NTFS from silently deleting data

-        ```bat
-        fsutil behavior set Bugcheckoncorrupt 0
-        ```

     - Disables the creation of 8.3 character-length file names on FAT- & NTFS-formatted volumes

         ```bat
         fsutil behavior set disable8dot3 1
-        ```

-    - Disable NTFS compression

-        ```bat
-        fsutil behavior set disablecompression 1
-        ```

     - Disable the encryption of folders & files on NTFS volumes